What's the meaning of the phrase 'Chow down'?

 What's the origin of the phrase 'Chow down'?

 A chow is a breed of Chinese dog.
-The reputation that poor Chinese had for eating dogs has led to chow being thought of as a slang term for food.
-In fact, the use of 'chow' to mean food pre-dates the naming of the chow breed of dog.
+The reputation that poor Chinese had for eating dogs has led to some people believing that was the origin of chow being used as a slang term for food.
+In fact that's not correct - the use of 'chow' to mean food pre-dates the naming of the chow breed of dog.
 Nevertheless, that reputation for eating animals which are regarded in western countries only as pets also resulted in the Australian slang term for Chinese food - 'chow miaow' (recorded since at least 1948).

 'Chow', in the sense of food, is recorded in English from the mid-19th century.
 In Spirit of Age, 1856 we get this line:

-Chow is an Anglicised version of the Chinese word meaning 'stir fry'.
+Chow actually derived as the Anglicised version of the Chinese word for 'stir fry'.

 By the late 19th century the word 'chow' had travelled from China to India and thence to the west.
 In Sir Henry Yule and Arthur Burnell's Hobson-Jobson: being a glossary of Anglo-Indian colloquial words and phrases, 1886 were unambiguous in their definition: